 Researchers in the United Kingdom investigated the effects of pomegranate juice on lowering blood sugar levels.

 Pomegranates are rich in vitamins A, C, and E, as well as antioxidants.
 Pomegranates are also an excellent source of fibre and iron.
-It’s no wonder then that research studies have investigated the effect of pomegranate juice, with positive results – such as lowering blood pressure and improvements in health biomarkers.
-Researchers set out to see whether pomegranate juice helps mediate the body’s response to sugar after consumption of a high-glycemic index food.
+It’s no wonder then that research studies have investigated the effect of pomegranate juice, with positive results – such as lowering blood pressure and improvements in health biomarkers – but what about blood sugar?
+Researchers set out to see whether pomegranate juice helps mediate the body’s response to sugar after consumption of a high glycemic index food.

 What is the Glycemic Index?

 The glycemic index (GI) is a scale used to indicate how a particular food affects blood sugar levels.
 Foods are assigned a number that can be compared to pure glucose, which has the highest possible GI number of 100.